Announcement: New Prayer Books Available

 Mithraism.

 One of the religions of the Roman Empire between the first and fifth centuries AD was Mithraism.
 It was widespread among the Romans, especially among Roman soldiers.
 It was probably the religion of several Roman emperors.
-Although Mithraism was never given "official status" in the Roman Empire, it was the de facto official religion until Constantine.
+Although Mithraism never received "official status" in the Roman Empire, it was the de facto official religion until Constantine.
 Later Roman emperors replaced Mithraism with Christianity .

 Henotheism.

 The majority of Roman emperors and citizens were henotheists.
 A henotheist believes in the existence of many gods, but focuses primarily on one particular god, or considers him supreme over the other gods.
-For example, the Roman god Jupiter was supreme over the pantheon of Roman gods.
+For example, the Roman god Jupiter was supreme in the pantheon of Roman gods.

 Much like the pantheon, the Catholic Church has a saint who is "responsible" for each of these and many other categories.
 Since many Roman cities had a specific god, the Catholic Church also provided "patron saints" for cities.